 “Where drought leads, hunger is never far behind.” — Abdi Rashid Haji-Nur, Concern Somalia Country Director

 Women and girls are hit especially hard by drought as well.
 As they are often the ones responsible for gathering water, many now have to travel even further to find a water source, wasting precious time and opening themselves up to violence and injury.
 The UN Office for the Coordination of Humanitarian Affairs adds that the risk of gender-based violence has increased due to the deteriorating conditions.
-In Somalia, child marriage rates have increased as families struggle to keep everyone fed, and 1.4 million children are at risk for dropping out of school (420,000 of whom are girls).
+In Somalia, child marriage rates have increased as families struggle to keep everyone fed, and 4.3 million children are at risk for dropping out of school.
 Families struggling to keep all of their children in school are prioritizing the education of their sons over their daughters.

-5. The cause of this drought isn’t entirely climate change — but that’s not helping
+5. The cause of this drought isn’t only climate change — but the climate crisis isn't helping

 Droughts in east Africa are common in part due to La Niña conditions, which are the counterpart to El Niño.
 Both of these phenomena are normal and not the result of climate change.
 However, the climate crisis has increased the frequency and severity of droughts brought on by these natural occurrences, due to the warming of the Pacific Ocean where both winds originate.
 Before 1999, droughts happened roughly every five years.
 Their rate has more than doubled since then, which scientists have linked to global warming.

-6. This isn’t the only problem that the Horn of Africa is facing
+6. This isn’t the only problem that people in the Horn of Africa are facing

 As we mentioned above, other forms of crisis are felt in each of the countries that form the Horn of Africa.
 Somalia has faced an ongoing humanitarian crisis and conflict for the last 40 years.
 This makes humanitarian assistance already difficult to manage in the country.
 As Concern Somalia’s Haji-Nur, explains: “Operationally, it is difficult for national and international humanitarian agencies to deliver services to people in the different parts of the country.
 As long as there is absence of efforts to contain and to deescalate those tensions and conflicts, we will be having challenges in terms of having access.”